unm-historiography/metahistory/essays/thematic/bibleVscience.md

   caption="Darwin and his theory of evolution shook things up." image-url="bvs8.jpg" source-url="https://www.biography.com/scientist/charles-darwin"
 %}

 The developments of science led to advances and a wealth of knowledge about the world that we live in.
 This was highlighted by the **Darwin’s theory of evolution**.
 Darwin’s theory was the start of science’s direct challenge to the Bible’s account of God being the ultimate creator of the world.
 The challenge sparked a war between an unmovable object and an unstoppable force.
 Science and the Bible go head to head in a battle that is still being fought to this very day.

 When we talk about **Darwin’s theory of evolution**, it is key to know that there are plenty, on both sides of the fence, that have problems with the part that suggests humans evolved from monkeys; so that doesn’t factor into this discussion.
 We can also throw out the tension between these two in regards to evolution.
-It is obvious that humans, and many species of animals, have changed/evolved over time; there is no possible way anyone can dispute that.
+It is obvious that humans, and many species of animals, have adapted over time; there is no possible way anyone can dispute that.
 The challenge that has the Bible and science at each others throat is the _big bang against creation_.

-This battle hit the headlines in America in 1925, when a Tennessee school teacher, **John Scopes**, taught evolution.
+This battle hit the headlines in America in 1925, when a Tennessee school teacher, [**John Scopes**](https://www.history.com/topics/roaring-twenties/scopes-trial), taught evolution.
 The trial of John Scopes made national news, and pushed this battle into the minds of the public.

 {% include figure.html
   class="img-left"
   width="50%"
-  caption="Teacher John Scopes turns world upside down by teaching evolution." image-url="bvs10.jpg" source-url="https://flchistory281groupc.wordpress.com/2018/03/05/the-scopes-trial/"
+  caption="Teacher John Scopes turns world upside down by teaching evolution in American classroom." image-url="bvs10.jpg" source-url="https://flchistory281groupc.wordpress.com/2018/03/05/the-scopes-trial/"
 %}

 Without going into too much detail, the **big bang theory** is based on a sudden appearance of organisms that, over long periods of time, have evolved into life forms which resulted in mankind.
-Those on the Bible side of things would counter that the big bang event, science claims occurred, was actually God creating the earth and everything on it; the evolution that we have seen over the years is part of His **intelligent design**.
+Those on the Bible side of things would counter that the event science claims the big bang, was actually God creating the earth from nothing.
+The adaptation that we have seen over the years is part of His **intelligent design**.
 Science would then counter, by pointing out flaws in the proposed intelligent design; such as the jaw seemingly not designed to adequately fit all of the human adult teeth, and hence requires the removal of ones wisdom teeth.

+### AGE IS MORE THAN JUST A NUMBER

+{% include figure.html
+  class="img-center"
+  width="75%"
+  caption="The age of the Earth is crutial to both arguments." image-url="bvs9.jpg" source-url="https://creation.com/can-christians-add-big-bang-to-bible"
+%}

 Another point of conflict is the age of the earth.
 For the earth to fit into the **big bang theory**, the earth would have required millions of years to have evolved from nothing into life as we know it today.
 For **creation theorists**, they paint the earth in a much younger time span.
 Even those in the Christian community argue over taking the story of creation literally; as God created the earth in six, 24 hour, days.
-The **Gap theory**, which ages the earth a little more by placing a sizable gap between the first and second day in the story of creation********************.

-{% include figure.html
-  class="img-center"
-  width="75%"
-  caption="Creation vs big bang" image-url="bvs9.jpg"
-  source-url="https://creation.com/can-christians-add-big-bang-to-bible"
-%}
+In this scenario the first book of the Bible, Gensis========= documentary, is looked at as a histrocal source of how the world came about.

+The [**Gap theory**](https://biblicalscienceinstitute.com/uncategorized/the-gap-theory/), came about in response to the huge disparity of the earth's age between evolution, science, and creation, the Bible.
+In an attempt to bridge this major gap some in the Christian community theorized that there was a significant amount of time between Gensis 1:1 (God creating the heavens and earth) and Gensis 1:2 (the Earth being formless, empty, and covered in darkness).
+This theory has minimal supporters in the Christian community, but it is interesting to see how science has once again influenced the lens through which the Bible is trying to be viewed.

 With all of that said, there is no way on earth that science, or the Bible, can prove their own theories without a shadow of doubt; this battle will continue until the end of time.
 Some have voiced their opinions that the Bible, and Christianity, may have bitten off more than they can chew by trying to validate the _Bible using scientific means_.
 As the evangelical writer and religion professor **Randall Balmer** points out, confronting the public with objective evidence, attempting to show proff, of the Bible as literal truth is a mistake.
 “Paradoxically, when the Religious Right asserts intelligent design is science, it implies that faith in God is… inadequate, that it needs the imprimatur of the scientific method.”
 (Krattenmaker) “I rather see that religious beliefs should seek justification on the solid rocks of faith and revelation, not on scientific knowledge, which by its very nature is never definitive or forever valid.
 (Ayala, pg 76)